hoani/hoani.github.io/_posts/guides/2022-03-30-golangGenerics.md

   - golang-guide
 ---

+This post was put together after reading through [Type Parameters Proposal](https://go.googlesource.com/proposal/+/refs/heads/master/design/43651-type-parameters.md) and some experimentation.

-The generics feature in this guide required go 1.18 or higher.
+The generics feature in this guide requires go 1.18 or higher.

 ## Generic Functions